-In our October 2018 update, we analyse a recent case that was held in the Supreme Court, where a Christian baker refused to bake a cake for a homosexual couple’s wedding.
+In our October 2018 update, we analyse a case that was held in the Supreme Court, where a Christian baker refused to bake a cake for a homosexual couple’s wedding.

-We analyse the recent case of Mutombo -v- Angard Staffing Solutions in our employment law update, which looked into whether an employee can establish disability grounds without there being evidence of how that disability impacts their day-to-day activities.
+We analyse the case of Mutombo -v- Angard Staffing Solutions in our employment law update, which looked into whether an employee can establish disability grounds without there being evidence of how that disability impacts their day-to-day activities.

 From Friday 06 April 2018, updated regulations around terminations were introduced by the government.
 In our October 2018 employment law update, we analyse the changes that came into effect and offer you guidance on the treatment of termination payments and payment in lieu notice payments.